Common murre: Growth of the chick

 Provisioning is usually divided equally between each parent, but unequal provisioning effort can lead to divorce.
 Common murres are single-prey loaders, this means that they carry one fish at time.
 The fish is held lengthways in the adult's bill, with the fish's tail hanging from the end of the beak.
 The returning adult will form its wings into a 'tent' to protect the chick.
 The adult points its head downwards and the chick swallows the fish head first.

 Alloparenting behaviour is frequently observed.
 Non-breeding and failed breeders show great interest in other chicks, and will attempt to brood or feed them.
 This activity is more common as the chicks get older and begin to explore their ledge.
 There has also been a record of a pair managing to raise two chicks.
 Adults that have lost chicks or eggs will sometimes bring fish to the nest site and try to feed their imaginary chick.

 At time of extreme food stress, the social activity of the breeding ledge can break down.
 On the Isle of May colony in 2007, food availability was low.
 Adults spent more of their time-budget foraging for their chicks and had to leave them unattended at times.
-Unattended chicks were attacked by breeding neighbour which often led to their deaths.
+Unattended chicks were attacked by breeding neighbours which often led to their deaths.
 Non-breeding and failed breeders continued to show alloparental care.